ChefData/pinterest-data-pipeline545/README.md

     PORT: 3306
     ```

-2. Create a .env text file in your repository’s root directory in the form:
+2. Create a .env text file in your repository's root directory in the form:

     ```env
     # Datebase Credentials